minorua/Qgis2threejs/docs/source/Tutorial.rst

 For appropriate visualization, you need to transform the DEM data to a projected CRS.
 QGIS can perform the CRS transformation on the fly.

-So, let's enable the On The Fly CRS transformation and change the map CRS to a projected CRS.
+So, let's transform the DEM data to a projected CRS.

-Click the |CRS icon| CRS status icon in the bottom-right corner of the window to open the project properties dialog.
-Activate the ``Enable 'on the fly' CRS transformation`` checkbox and then select a suitable CRS for the DEM extent.
+Click the |CRS icon| CRS status icon in the bottom-right corner of the window to open the project properties dialog, and then select a suitable CRS for the DEM extent.
 If you don't know which CRS is best suited, select the Spherical Mercator projection (``EPSG:3857``), which is adopted by many web maps.

 .. note:: In the Spherical Mercator projection, size of every feature is horizontally larger than actual size except features on the equator.
    At latitude 40 degrees it is enlarged 1.3 times, at 60 degrees enlarged twice.

+.. |CRS icon| image:: ./images/tutorial/crsicon.png

 Layer styling